klepas/ozlockcon.com/2017/sponsors.md

 ## Interested in being a sponsor?

-OzLockCon will be the first locksport and physical security conference in Australia.
+OzSecCon will be the first locksport and physical security conference in Australia.
 We have created an online community for physical security enthusiasts including locksmiths, information security professionals, and hobbyists.

 The conference aims to bring this community together to share knowledge and build awareness around physical security, and to both enable and inspire future research.